Omkanta/Columbus-Clothes/README.md

 # abandoned-transport-7963

 Project Name: Columbus Clothes
--Individual Project.
+Individual Project.
--5 days time span to complete.
+5 days time span to complete.

 #Description:
 Columbus Clothes is E-commerce website which offers variety of clothes for three different categories i.e Men's, Women's, Kid's Section.
 The purpose for creation of the website was to have easier access to the clothes market without having to deal with hours of browsing and with penelty of discounts  all from the comfort of our home.